sandsunsurf/safecoin/README.md

 ## Tech Specification
 Max Supply: 36 million SAFE.
 Block Time: 1M 2s
-Block Reward: 128 SAFE Halving every 3 months for 2 years Mining Algorithm: Equihash
+Block Reward: 128 SAFE Halving every 86 days for just under 2 years Mining Algorithm: Equihash
 ## About this Project
 Safecoin is a fork of the Komodo and Zcash projects, although we have made significant changes and continue to evolve in our own direction.